-The sequencer comprehends two rows (useable separately, not together – it’s a monophonic machine) with a maximum capacity of 40 steps… not too much, I agree… but for simple but effective patterns it’s a perfect tool!
-Rests may be programmed as well to give you at least some rhythmical possibilities.
-(Just trigger the Pro-One sequencer by a rhythmical external trigger signal, and you’re the king!).
+The sequencer comprehends two rows (useable separately, not together – it’s a monophonic machine) with a maximum capacity of 40 steps.
+Not too much, honestly, but for simple – but effective – pattern music it is still a perfect tool.
+Rests and held notes may be programmed to give you at least some rhythmical possibilities.
+(Just trigger the Pro-One sequencer with a varying external trigger signal, and you’re the king …).

-Finally – and that’s tremendously important – sequences can be transposed in realtime (not over the whole keyboard length but over two octaves, that’s fine!).
-Best of all, any other monophonic synth (1V/Oct, sure) can be controlled via the Pro-One sequencer as well.
-Making music really gets easy as soon as the groovy Pro-One pumpes out some weird FX-noises, while the ARP Odyssey or other synth plays in parallel a nice bass line.
+Finally – and that’s tremendously important – sequences can be transposed in realtime (not over the whole keyboard length, but over two octaves, that’s fine).
+Best of all, any other monophonic synth (1Volt/Oct) can be controlled via the Pro-One sequencer as well.
+Making music really gets easy as soon as the groovy Pro-One pumpes out some weird FX-noises, while the ARP Odyssey or any other synth plays a nice bass line in parallel.

-One simple reason the Pro-One is worth every Cent: its strong and versatile musical sound.
-Great VCOs and a powerful filter (with that clear and effective resonance), fast & percussive envelopes, vast modulation routings, good connection panel – what else do you wish for?
+Simple reason the Pro-One is worth every Cent: Its strong and versatile musical sound.
+Great VCOs and a powerful filter (with that clear and effective resonance), fast and percussive envelopes, vast modulation routings, good connection panel … what else do you wish for?

 Peter Forrest perfectly describes the instrument:

 For many years, the Pro-One was easily available on the second hand market (just like the Korg MS-20).
 This situation has changed.
 It is rarely seen and is becoming increasingly expensive.
-In 2018 you’d have to calculate 1500 – 2000 Dollar/Euros for a Pro-One in fair condition.
+In 2023, you’d have to calculate 1,800 – 2,800 Euros/Dollar for a Pro-One in fair condition.
 However, the price does remain reasonable considering the instrument’s incredible sonic strengths.

 Finding vintage synthesizers in reasonable condition at reasonable prices, is getting more and more difficult, I have to admit.